Blizaine/SlingRING/README.md

 ### Remote Access and Security

 SlingRING does not inherently provide tunneling, VPN, or remote access capabilities.
 Instead, it relies on the individual applications' ability to be accessed remotely.
 Users should be aware that each application integrated with SlingRING might support different methods of remote access.
-SlingRING attempts to bridge the gap that is inherent in having different apps that support different protocols, but it is a work in progress.
+SlingRING attempts to simplify those variables by providing links that that pulled from the console output when the app is launched.
+Including Gradio public URL links.

-- **Local Network Access:** For best functionality of this application, it's recommended to set up your machine to allow local network access to your specific port(s) of your AI applications, which is often but not always port 7860.
-For this reason, I've made the default port of SlingRING 7861.
-These ports might need configured on your computer's Firewall.
+- **Local Network Access:** For functionality of this application, you will have to allow local access to SlingRING's port (7861) OR enable Gradio link share.
+For apps that don't have Gradio link share, you will need to set up your machine to allow local network access to the specific port(s) of your AI applications, which is often but not always port 7860.
+For this reason, I've made the default port of SlingRING 7861, to not conflict.
+These ports might need to be configured on your computer's Firewall.
 - **VPN for Remote Access:** For remote access, consider using a separate VPN solution.
 This method ensures a secure connection to SlingRING and your local AI applications from outside your local network.
 - **Gradio's Public URL Feature:** Some projects may utilize Gradio's feature to generate a random public URL, which remains active for 72 hours.
 While this is a convenient option for temporary remote access, users should be cautious about the data exposed through these public URLs.
-If this is how your AI app(s) are configured, SlingRING is built to be able to parse that unique URL from the command line and present it as a clickable URL to the user.
+If this is how your AI app(s) are configured, SlingRING is built to be able to parse that unique URL from the command line and present it as a clickable URL to the user, after launching the AI App.

 ### Best Practices for Security